data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-7-deploying-node-app-to-heroku.md

   - node.js
   - npm
   - express.js
+  - twitter-bootstrap
   - postgresql
   - mongodb
   - heroku
 ---

-This post is part of a series for *Rails* developers who want to get started with [*Node.js*](https://nodejs.org/en/).
+> This post is part of a series for *Rails* developers who want to get started with *Node.js*.
   In one of the two alternative previous posts, we connected our application to a datastore ([*PostgreSQL*](/process-documentation/2016/04/09/node-for-rails-developers-part-6a-express-postgresql-datastore/) or [*MongoDB*](/process-documentation/2016/04/09/node-for-rails-developers-part-6b-express-mongodb-datastore/)).
   In this post we will deploy our *Node* app to a production *Heroku* server.
   There are some minor differences in the process depending on your choice of datastore.

 <hr>